 Placuna Placenta Table Lamps

-Materials: Brass and shells from the windowpane oyster on a brass soldered frame.
-Brass base.
-Bakelite sockets.
+Materials: Hexagonal brass base & rod.
+Globe lampshade made of shells from the windowpane oyster mounted on a brass soldered frame.
+Pull-cord switch.
+Brass E27 sockets.

 Height: 68 cm / 26.77”